stepper-motor/stepper_motor/manual/MANUAL.md

 * [good_job](https://github.com/bensheldon/good_job)
 * [solid_queue](https://github.com/rails/solid_queue) - with the same database used for the queue as the one used for Journeys

-While Rails core admittedly [insists on the stylistic choice of denying the users the option of co-committing their jobs](https://github.com/rails/rails/pull/53375#issuecomment-2555694252) we find this a highly inconsiderate choice, which has highly negative consequences for a system such as stepper_motor - where durability is paramount.
-Having good defaults is appropriate, but not removing a crucial affordance that a DB-based job queue provides is downright user-hostile.
+While Rails core admittedly [insists on the stylistic choice of denying the users the option of co-committing their jobs](https://github.com/rails/rails/pull/53375#issuecomment-2555694252) we find this a highly inconsiderate choice.
+It has negative consequences for a system such as stepper_motor - where durability is paramount.
+Having good defaults is great, but removing a crucial affordance that a DB-based job queue provides is user-hostile.

 In the future, stepper_motor _may_ move to a transactional outbox pattern whereby we emit events into a separate table and whichever queue adapter you have installed will be picking those messages up.

-For its own "trigger" job (the `PerformStepJob` and its versions) stepper_motor is configured to commit it with the Journey state changes, within the same transaction.

-This is done for the following reasons:

-* Not having the Journey with up-to-date state in teh DB when the job performs will lead to the job silently skipping, which is undesirable
-* But having the app crash between the Journey state committing and the trigger job committing is even less desirable.
-This would lead to jobs hanging in the `ready` state indefinitly, seemingly at random.
+Note that at the moment - if your ActiveJob adapter enqueues after commit - it is possible for your app to crash _between_ the Journey committing and your job enqueueing.

+We may address this in the future using a transactional outbox.

 ## Saving side-effects of steps